-ESB (Customer Solutions)require contractors and their staff to adhere to the safety requirements as set out in the Safety Health Welfare at Work Act 2005.
-The following are some of the key duties that are set out in the Act which are to be adhered to by employers and employees.
+'ESB energy' require contractors and their staff to adhere to the relevant safety requirements The following are some of the key duties that are set out which are to be adhered to by employers and employees.

 N.B. (for the purpose of this document the "employer" refers to the contractor and "employee" refers to the contractors staff)